 In the Department of Chemistry we offer a range of programmes that can be taken full or part time.
 Research projects can be carried out in virtually any area of chemistry as long as a suitable project and supervisor can be allocated, meaning you can specialise in your own specific area of interest.
 You will work under the guidance of an academic supervisor who is expert in that particular field, and alongside other members of the research group including academics, post-doctoral researchers as well as fellow postgraduate students.
+Find out more about the benefits of studying for a postgraduate research degree in Chemistry at York.

 As a research student in the Department of Chemistry, you can expect: